 Still, the likelihood of any breach should not necessarily dissuade an employer from using gardening leave, although the period of restraint should be kept to a minimum, and certainly, no more than is necessary to protect the employer’s business interests.

-Critical to the impact of putting someone on garden leave will be the contractual clause that sets the terms of the leave.
+A well-drafted contract ensures that garden leave is legally enforceable and protects the employer’s interests.
 Any ambiguity or confusion can result in complaints and potentially legal claims against the employer.

 A well-drafted garden leave clause should specify the duration of the period of garden leave and the rules that apply during this period, such as prohibiting contact with colleagues, clients, customers and suppliers; obligating the employee to return all company property in their possession; and requiring them to remain available to their employer to answer queries or help with a handover.